 - Connecting: How to connect to CSC supercomputers

 - Puhti web interface: How to connect to Puhti using the web interface

 - Disk areas: What places are there for storing data on CSC supercomputers

 - Modules: How to find the programs you need

 - Applications: Application specific instructions.

 - Running jobs: How to run programs on the supercomputers

-- Using compilers and building your applications:
+- Installing and compiling your applications:

 - Debugging applications: How to debug your applications

 - Performance analysis: How to understand the performance of your applications